A change in certain genes is associated with familial hypercholesterolemia (or FH), an inherited condition that causes high cholesterol.

 - Pitavastatin (Livalo)

-The Familial Hypercholesterolemia Foundation: A patient-centered non-profit foundation that is dedicated to research, advocacy and education of all forms of FH.
+The Family Heart Foundation: A patient-centered non-profit foundation that is dedicated to research, advocacy and education of all forms of FH.

 The National Society of Genetic Counselors “Find a Genetic Counselor Tool”: This website can help you find a genetic counselor in your area.